 Supervisor: Irene Aguilera.
 Combining nontrivial band topology with magnetic order can lead to the emergence of exotic phenomena such as the Quantum Anomalous Hall Effect (QAHE).
 In Amsterdam, extensive experimental and theoretical research is ongoing to design the optimal candidate for QAHE that is stable up to technologically relevant temperatures.
 The efforts concentrate on the family of MnSb2Te4.

-These works run in collaboration with the experimental groups of Anna Isaeva (growth) and Mark Golden (ARPES).
+This project is embedded in the Ab Initio Quantum Materials (AIQM) group.
+The work runs in collaboration with the experimental groups of Anna Isaeva (growth) and Mark Golden (ARPES).
 You will use methods based on many-body perturbation theory (MBPT) that are currently implemented in the first-principles code SPEX.
-These projects are for you if you have a solid background in electromagnetism, and quantum mechanics, and you are interested in numerical simulations and properties of matter.
+This project is for you if you have a solid background in mathematics, electromagnetism, and quantum mechanics, and you are interested in numerical simulations and properties of matter.

 Literature: